menu

 What to Pack to Climb a Colorado 14’er

-Being unprepared in the mountains can have serious consequences, so it’s important to make sure that you carry the right gear to climb a 14’er.
+Being unprepared in the mountains can have serious consequences, so it’s important to make sure that you dress appropriately and carry the right gear to climb a 14’er.
 Keep in mind search & rescue in the mountains can take hours, and inclement weather can hinder rescue operations, so it’s important to be prepared to possibly spend the night in the event of an emergency.

 Woman wearing a ridiculous puffy hat, sweatshirt, and north face jacket with leggings and tall blue socks climbing a 14'er in Colorado at sunrise.